top of page

 We liked everything about this place, starting with the friendly and welcoming staff who very kindly left a bottle of Prosecco and a hand-written note left in our room to wish us a happy honeymoon.
 It was a lovely touch and meant a lot to us.

 And then there was the food.
 This hotel is a food-lovers paradise.
 The breakfast was possibly the best I've ever had anywhere.
 The first morning I ordered the veggie breakfast and it was so perfect, I ended up getting it every day, despite wanting to try everything else on the menu.
 Their breakfast buffet has everything you could ever want - the most amazing home-made granola, seeds, yoghurt, compote, honey, freshly baked pastries....
 Need I go on.
 Everything was of such a high standard and they obviously have a lot of pride in their ingredients.
 Great coffee too so we started every day on a high.
 Also can I just mention that they provide free cakes every afternoon.
-All were amazing but the brownies were off-the-charts good.
-They were without doubt the best I've ever eaten.
+All were amazing but the brownies were off-the-charts.
+Without doubt the best I've ever eaten.

 The living area is simply but beautifully decorated with flowers and books everywhere.
 I imagine it must be a gorgeous place to cosy up in winter with the sound of the sea in the distance.
 It is a little pricier than the average hotel, but then again, it's far from an average hotel.
 It ticks all the boxes and that's worth it in my mind.
 It made our honeymoon experience a special one and we will definitely be back.